ushahidi/riverid-python/README.md

 ## Synopsis

 RiverID is an authentication and identity management system that provides users with a secure central sign-on facility.
-Third party applications can make use of the integrated OAuth and OpenID endpoints.

 ## Architecture